 Learn how to import and export web links in Horse Browser.
 Copy links between Horse Browser, Notion, Apple Notes, Obsidian and more.
 Learn how to use Horse Browser’s Markdown text import and export features.

-Horse Browser is a new web browser, which replaces browser tabs with its unique, alternative navigation method, called Trails.
+Horse Browser is a new web browser, which replaces browser tabs with its unique, alternative navigation method, named Trails.

 As you browse, every internet journey you make is automatically saved as a list of nested pages, securely stored in your sidebar.
 So you can say goodbye to tab clutter and hello to an organised web… at last!